Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Real data examples

 \subsection{Drug concentration data}

 Our second dataset, taken from Tabatabai et al.~\cite{tabatabai2014new}, contains a set of responses for 7 different concentrations of an agonist in a functional assay.
-Among the 7 observations, the 5-th one is clearly seen to be an outlier; see the scatter plot in Figure \ref{fig:Drugdata-plot}.
-Once again we have fitted the MM model \eqref{mmnlr} for this dataset using the proposed MDPDE, as well as its existing competitors.
+Among the 7 observations, the 5th one is clearly seen to be an outlier; see the scatter plot in Figure \ref{fig:Drugdata-plot}.
+Once again, we have fitted the MM model \eqref{mmnlr} for this dataset using the proposed MDPDE, as well as its existing competitors.
 The parameter estimates are given in the Table \ref{tab:Drugdata} along with the asymptotic standard errors and $30\%$ TAPEs for the fitted models, while the model fits are illustrated in Figure \ref{fig:Drugdata-plot}.
 The optimum value of $\alpha$ in our MDPDEs, using the IWJ method, turns out to be $\widehat{\alpha}=0.39$ for this dataset.

-Like the previous example, here also we can see that the proposed MDPDE at the optimum $\alpha = 0.39$ (in fact for all $\alpha\geq 0.39$) yields robust parameter estimates and model fits ignoring the effects of the outlier.
-Tukey's M-estimator still remains a close contender with similar parameter estimate with a lower TAPE, but form the Figure \ref{fig:Drugdata-plot} it can be clearly observed that it does not provide a fit as good as the MDPDEs with $\alpha\geq 0.39$.
-Also, the KPS estimators for both $w=0.05$ and $w=1.5$ are heavily affected by the presence of outlier as are the OLS and the MDPDE with $\alpha = 0.1$.
+Like the previous example, here also we can see that the proposed MDPDE at the optimum $\alpha = 0.39$ (in fact, for all $\alpha\geq 0.39$) yields robust parameter estimates and model fits ignoring the effects of the outlier.
+Tukey's M-estimator still remains a close contender with similar parameter estimates with a lower TAPE, but from the Figure \ref{fig:Drugdata-plot} it can be clearly observed that it does not provide a fit as good as the MDPDEs with $\alpha\geq 0.39$.
+Also, the KPS estimators for both $w=0.05$ and $w=1.5$ are heavily affected by outliers, as are the OLS and the MDPDE with $\alpha = 0.1$.

+\btxt{Overall, as in the previous example, our proposed MDPDEs can again successfully address the effects of potential outliers in the data, producing lower estimates of the MM parameters $V_{max}$ and $K_m$ (80.892 and 0.111, at optimum $\alpha\geq 0.39$) compared to the classical OLS estimates (89.212, 0.166).
+Biologically, it implies that the true maximum metabolic rate of the enzyme (as predicted by the robust estimates) is lower than the one estimated by the classical non-robust estimates.
+More importantly, in both these examples, our proposal produces significantly smaller estimates of the residual error variance ($\sigma^2$) and hence provide greater confidence in the fitted MM model than the classical competitors.
+This is extremely important while incorporating the fitted enzyme-kinetics models in practice, particularly in the area of drug discovery, dose-optimization strategies, and industrial process development.}

-We have also performed the Wald-type tests for testing the validity of the MM model for this dataset.
+We also performed the Wald-type tests to test the validity of the MM model for this dataset.
 Interestingly, all these tests (for all $\alpha \geq 0$) reject the null hypothesis of insignificance of the MM model with a p-value $\leq 0.001$ in all cases.
 The outlier has no effect on the validity of MM model for this example, and hence all values of $\alpha$ lead to the same inference as the classical Wald test.